-We used six rank ordering problems, all with ten items, as shown in Table 1.
-All involve general 'book' knowledge, and were intended to be of a varying levels of difficulty for our participants, and lead to individual differences in expertise.
+We used six general knowledge rank ordering problems, all with 10 items, as shown in Table 1.
+All involve general "book" knowledge and were intended to be of varying levels of difficulty for our participants and lead to individual differences in expertise.
+We also used two prediction problems.
+The first involved prediction of the order of the 32 teams in the U.S. National Football League (NFL) at the end of the 2010 season.
+The second involved predicting the order in which the 20 contestants in the television show "Survivor: Nicaragua" would be eliminated.